christianparet/Survey-on-Open-Science-Practices-in-Functional-Neuroimaging.-Dataset-and-Materials/README.md

 	- four folders with R scripts
 		1. code for figures (one for each question category)*
-		2. code for follow up analyses (Bayesian Factor, Factoranalysis and Significance Testing)
+		2. code for follow up analyses (Bayesian Factor, Factoranalysis, Clusteranalysis and Significance Testing)
 		3. code to analyze demographic data (Country of Residence, sample descriptives)
 		4. code to import data
+	- a folder with the figures from the "code for figures" script, finalized with inkscape, exported as png
 	- this README file with instructions
 	- the datafile "rdata_open-science-practices_2021-01-25_18-48" comprising the surveydata gathered via socisurvey
 	- a pdf of the administered questionnaire